 37

-The goal of this work is to create a web-application for assisting patients/doctors in making better biopsy decisions during AS than fixed biopsies.
+The goal of this work is to create a web-application for assisting patients/doctors in making better biopsy decisions during AS than fixed re-biopsies.
 Using this web-application, we intend to provide patients their current and future personalized risk of reclassification and risk-based personalized 43 biopsy schedules.
 To facilitate shared decision making of biopsy schedules, we also aim to provide quantitative estimates of consequences for both personalized and fixed schedules.
 In order to reach a large number of patients, we will use the world’s largest AS dataset PRIAS, and Global Action Plan Prostate Cancer Active Surveillance’s (GAP3) largest five AS datasets, for 48 development and validation, respectively.

 49 2.
 Patients and Methods